 - Selective criteria to choose suitable candidate fields for EOR application

 - Impact of reservoir facies and heterogeneity on waterflood performance of the West Eagle Unit (case study)

 - Determine field suitability for waterflood from rock and fluid properties (case study of Ekofisk Field)

 - Use of pressure data to characterize aquifer strength, vertical and areal reservoir communication

 - Primary, secondary, and tertiary recovery schemes (case study)

 - Performance characteristics of different reservoir drive mechanisms

-- The use of reservoir drive indices to asses water injection requirement
+- The use of reservoir drive indices to asses water injection requirements

 - Volumetric, material balance, and probabilistic methods (class problem)

 - Use Reservoir Limit Testing (RLT) to estimate OOIP